 Situation in Jaffa, 1.1.48, WO261/197

 The table records deaths of British troops and Palestine Policemen but other significant incidents are also included.
 It is not exhaustive and can only give some idea of what was going on.
 The fighting was relentless and revenge and retaliation attacks neverending.
 Quotes come from the MOD Roll of Honour.
-Please let me know of any inaccuracies.
+Please let me know of any inaccuracies or details you can add.
 A detailed and referenced account of incidents can be found in Issa Nakhleh's Palestine Encyclopaedia.

 BC (British Constable) McKechnie (34) killed on duty, Ramleh.

 2 Arabs killed and 9 injured by shooting attack on café in Jaffa by Irgun.
 Haganah terrorists attacked a village on the slopes of Mount Carmel; 17 Arabs were killed and 33 wounded.